Chronology

 May 1978

-First large-scale outdoor sculpture, Lamp is commissioned by Gilman Paper Company, St. Mary’s, Georgia.
+Large-scale outdoor sculpture, Lamp is commissioned by Gilman Paper Company, St. Mary’s, Georgia.

 July 19–September 24, 1978